 One other thing, the media won’t be the only trouble.
 Add trouble from government agencies and law enforcement agencies.
 At the first sign of trouble, you need to get to the bottom of an internal problem, before it becomes someone’s news story.

-DOLCEFINO COMMUNICATIONS has the experience and credibility to help.
+DOLCEFINO CONSULTING has the experience and credibility to help.